Dobr228/rsschool-cv/cv.md

 ## About me

+I am 31 years old, I graduated as a programmer technician, worked for a long time as a system administrator, but I always wanted to start programming, now I try to devote as much time as possible to this, I liked JS, I expect positive results from myself!

-* I want to gain practical JavaScript skills
+- **I want to gain practical JavaScript skills**
-* I want to gain experience in group development of projects.
+- **I want to gain practical JavaScript skills**

 ## Skills